ropensci/rglobi/cran-comments.md

 IMPROVEMENT
 * include markdown package in DESCRIPTION suggests as suggested by https://github.com/yihui/knitr/issues/1864
+* update urls as suggested by cran release checks
+* exclude .github workflow directory from R build

 I've checked the mis-spelled words and confirmed that they are in fact not mis-spelled.